Professional Scrum Developer Glossary

-Pair Programming: agile software development practice popularized by Extreme Programming in which 2 team members jointly create new functionality.
+Pair Programming: agile software development practice popularized by Extreme Programming in which two team members jointly create new functionality.

 Refactoring: agile software development practice popularized by Extreme Programming in which code is adjusted within the codebase without impacting the external, functional behavior of that code.

 Scout Rule: the practice of always leaving the codebase in a little better state than it was found before modifications.
 A means to progress towards Clean Code.

 Scrum: a framework to support teams in complex product development.
-Scrum consists of Scrum Teams and their associated roles, events, artifacts, and rules, as defined in the Scrum Guide™.
+Scrum consists of Scrum Teams and their associated accountabilities, events, artifacts, and rules, as defined in the Scrum Guide™.

 Scrum Board: a board to visualize information within the Scrum Team primarily, often used to manage Sprint Backlog.
-Scrum boards are an optional implementation within Scrum to make information visible and thereby increase transparency.
+Scrum boards are a complimentary practice within Scrum to make information visible and thereby increase transparency.

 Scrum Guide™: the definition of Scrum, written and provided by Ken Schwaber and Jeff Sutherland, co-creators of Scrum.
-The Scrum Guide consists of Scrum’s roles, events, artifacts, and the rules that bind them together.
+The Scrum Guide consists of Scrum’s accountabilities, events, artifacts, and the rules that bind them together.

-Scrum Team: a self-organizing team consisting of a Product Owner, Development Team and Scrum Master.
+Scrum Team: a self-managing team consisting of a Product Owner, Development Team and Scrum Master.

 Specification by Example: agile software development practice based on TDD and ATDD that calls for using realistic examples from past experience instead of untested or abstract statements in the description of the desired functional behavior.

-TDD (Test-Driven Development): test-first software development practice in which test cases are defined and created first, and subsequently executable code is created to make the test pass.
+Test-Driven Development (TDD): test-first software development practice in which test cases are defined and created first, and subsequently executable code is created to make those tests pass.
 The failing tests are constructed to pass as development proceeds and tests succeed.

 User Story: agile software development practice from Extreme Programming to express requirements from an end user perspective, emphasizing verbal communication.
 In Scrum, it is often used to express functional items on the Product Backlog.

 Unit Test: low-level technical test focusing on small parts of a software system that can be executed fast and in isolation.
-The definition and boundaries of a ‘unit’ generally depends on the context and is to be agreed by the Development Team.
+The definition and boundaries of a ‘unit’ generally depends on the context and is to be agreed upon by the Developers